 3. Soligenous bogs, which are also wetted by precipitation, but do not rise above the surrounding area and are additionally overflowed by water that runs off the slopes when the snow melts.

-The groundwater of topogenous peatlands may contain many mineral substances and be rich in nutrients.
+The groundwater of topogenous peatlands may contain many mineral substances and can be rich in nutrients.
 Such bogs are therefore eutrophic or minerotrophic.
-Rainwater, on the other hand, is very pure and nutrient-poor; therefore, ombrogenic peatlands are oligotrophic or ombrotrophic The trickle water that the soligenic peatlands receive is, if it is not only meltwater, again more nutrient-rich; these peatlands are therefore mostly minerotrophic, otherwise oligotrophic.
+Rainwater, on the other hand, is very pure and nutrient-poor; therefore, ombrogenic peatlands are oligotrophic or ombrotrophic.
+The trickle water that the soligenic peatlands receive is, if it is not only meltwater, again more nutrient-rich; these peatlands are therefore mostly minerotrophic, otherwise moderate oligotrophic.

 In the boreal zone the groundwater is low in mineral salts, so that it is difficult to distinguish between fens and raised bogs; one often speaks of mesotrophic transition bogs.
-If the water contains less than 1 mg Ca/litre, then one already finds the undemanding species of oligotrophic bogs.
+If the water contains less than 1 mg Ca/litre, then one already finds the less demanding species of oligotrophic bogs.